Icinga/icinga2/doc/2-getting-started.md

 > **Note**
 >
 > The `reload` action will send the `SIGHUP` signal to the Icinga 2 daemon
-> which will validate the configuration in a seperate process and not stop
+> which will validate the configuration in a separate process and not stop
 > the other events like check execution, notifications, etc.